lyteword/chspurgeon-tod/volume-7/psalm-135.md

 **Verse 5.** *I know that the LORD is great.*

-1\.By observing nature and providence.
+1\.
+By observing nature and providence.

-2\.By reading his word.
+2\.
+By reading his word.

-3\.By my own conversion, comfort, and regeneration.
+3\.
+By my own conversion, comfort, and regeneration.

-4\.By my after experience.
+4\.
+By my after experience.

-5\.By my overpowering communion with him.
+5\.
+By my overpowering communion with him.

 **Verse 5.** Delicious dogmatism. *"I know,"* etc.

-1\.What I know.
+1\.
+What I know.

 a) The Lord,